bhits/pcm/README.md

 # Patient Consent Management Service

 The Patient Consent Management (PCM) Service is one of the core components of the Consent2Share (C2S) application.
-The PCM provides service for patients to manage their electronic consents including consent create, consent edit, consent delete, consent eSignature and patient provider list management.
+The PCM provides APIs for patients to manage their electronic consents including consent create, consent edit, consent delete, consent eSignature and patient provider list management.
 An electronic patient consent is a digital agreement created and electronically signed by the patient to do the following:

 1. Select which *sensitive categories* of health information he or she wishes to share
 2. Select the *purposes* for which the medical information may be used